Global spectra, polytopes and stacky invariants: Polytopes and toric varieties (framework)

-Recall that a projective normal toric variety $X$ is {\em Fano} ({\em resp.} {\em weak Fano}) if the anticanonical divisor $-K_X$ is $\qit$-Cartier and ample ({\em resp.} nef and big).
-The variety $X$ is {\em Gorenstein} if $K_X$ is a Cartier divisor.
-(Weak) Fano toric varieties play an important role in our vision of mirror symmetry, see section \ref{sec:ConstMiroirGen}.
+Recall that a projective normal toric variety $X$ is {\em Fano} (resp. {\em weak Fano}) if the anticanonical divisor $-K_X$ is $\qit$-Cartier and ample (resp. nef and big).
+See \cite[Theorem 6.1.7]{CLS} for a characterization of weak Fano toric varieties.
 We will say that a full dimensional lattice polytope $P$ containing the origin in its interior is {\em Fano} if its vertices are primitive lattice points of $N$, {\em smooth Fano} if each of its facets has exactly $n$ vertices forming a basis of the lattice $N$.
 It should be emphasized that a Fano polytope is not necessarily smooth.

 {\em Otherwise stated, all toric varieties that we will consider are complete and simplicial.}